stablekernel/aqueduct/source/docs/http/resource_controller.md

 ### Optional Bindings

 Bindings can be made optional.
-If a binding is optional, the operation method will still be called even if the bound property isn't in a request.
-To make a binding optional, move it to the optional parameters of an operation method:
+If a binding is optional, the operation method will still be called even if the binding isn't in a request.
+To make a binding optional, wrap it in curly brackets.

 ```dart
 @Operation.get()